 - Implications and consequences of technological change on individuals, groups, society, and socio-technical units

-- Issues in teaching HCI courses
+- Issues in teaching and designing HCI courses or programs

-- Other human factors issues related to HCI
+- Human factors issues related to HCI